COVID precautionary restrictions to remain enforced in Kerala for 1 year; Check fresh guidelines

 Shops and Commercial Establishments:

-In shops and all other commercial establishments the maximum number of persons/customers permitted at a time shall not exceed twenty depending on the size of the room to keep social distancing of six feet between persons.
+In shops and all other commercial establishment, the maximum number of persons/customers permitted at a time shall not exceed twenty depending on the size of the room to keep social distancing of six feet between persons.

 All the persons and customers in the shop shall wear face cover/mask and shall observe a social distancing of six feet between them.
 Owner of the shop shall provide sanitizer for the use of customers.